-This Friday, October 20th, at 4:00 pm in Humanities 1, Room 210, there will be a colloquium talk by Judith Aissen (UCSC).
-Her talk is entitled “Right-edge topics in Tsotsil (Mayan).”
+This Friday, November 17th, at 4:00 pm in Humanities 1, Room 210, there will be a colloquium talk by Brian Dillon (UMass, Amherst).
+His talk is entitled “Process and representation in morphosyntactic processing: A psychophysical approach using Signal Detection Theory.”
 The abstract is given below:

 Intuitive acceptability judgments have long formed the empirical foundation of syntactic and (to a lesser extent) psycholinguistic theories (Schütze, 1996).
 Despite their centrality, there remain many open issues in the collection, analysis, and interpretation of acceptability judgment data.
 One important thread of research in experimental syntax addresses these issues by borrowing methodology from psychophysics, such as magnitude estimation (Bard et al. 1996; Cowart, 1997), to more precisely model the relationship between linguistic stimuli and perceived acceptability.

 In this talk I will follow these researchers in treating intuitions of acceptability as psychological evidence.
 Accordingly, I will argue that acceptability judgments can be fruitfully understood as psychophysical data.
 To this end, I will describe a framework for analyzing acceptability judgment data using Signal Detection Theory (Bader & Haussler, 2010; Macmillan & Creelman, 2005).
 This approach offers an explicit model of how the underlying percept of acceptability is reflected in experimental measures of acceptability, such as judgments in a rating task.